 Parents and guardians have opportunities to volunteer at the middle level.
 Involvement is encouraged.
 Please check the District calendar for the volunteer coffee scheduled at the beginning of the school year.
 This is a time when parents can learn of volunteer opportunities throughout the school year.
-Please view the NA website http://www.northallegheny.org/domain/1964 to ensure all clearances and necessary documentation is completed and submitted prior to your volunteer opportunities.
+Please our Volunteer Clearance and Protocols ensure all clearances and necessary documentation is completed and submitted prior to your volunteer opportunities.